dustdustinthewind/IntralismQoLMod/README.md

 I highly doubt it.
 Don't shove it in Oxy's face though.
 There is no risk of Steam ban or VAC.

 ### Isn't this against the terms of service?
 As if that has stopped me, or others before.
-Oxy can feel free to take this down with a DMCA, that is totally in his right, and I will not complain if he does.
-I will still host the mod somewhere as long as I'm working on it.
+Oxy can feel free to take this down with a DMCA, that is totally in his right.
+However, I will still host the mod somewhere as long as I'm working on it.

 ## Features
 ### Editor